Xorlent/1-Gang-Waveshare-ESP32-Touch/README.md

 ## Bill of Materials
 - A 3.3V DC power source (I recommend a 3.3V 1A Isolated Step-down DC Module)
-- PH 2.0 female connector to provide 3.3V to the Waveshare device via the battery connection
+- PH 2.0 female connector to provide 3.3V to the Waveshare device via the battery connection (see NOTE at the bottom of this README)
 - [8mm x 3mm neodymium magnets (x4)](https://www.amazon.com/dp/B0CCXH6W5Q)
 - 3.1 oz of filament (PETG recommended)
 - [Physical switch](https://www.amazon.com/gp/product/B086L2GPGX)